ProteusMRIgHIFU/BabelViscoFDTD/README.md

 ```
 BABEL_MAC_OPENMP_X64=1 pip install BabelViscoFDTD
 ```
-or
+or if you cloned the repository
 ```
 BABEL_MAC_OPENMP_X64=1 pip install BabelViscoFDTD/
 ```
-if you cloned the repository.

 # How to use
 After installation, please consult the Jupyter Notebooks in `Tutorial Notebooks` in the repository https://github.com/ProteusMRIgHIFU/BabelViscoFDTD to learn how to run the simulation and get familiar with the input parameters The notebooks are ordered from basics of operation to more complex simulation scenarios, including simulation using the superposition method.
 If you are familiar with FDTD-type or similar numerical tools for acoustic simulation (such as k-Wave or Simsonic), then it should  be straightforward to start using this tool.